sbryans/get_links/README.md

 ```

 ## How to operate:
-1. Navigate to the application's working directory.
+1. Navigate to the application's working directory
 ```
 python3 app.py
 ```